12. JavaScript HTTP functions

 }

-// The main function executes the asynchronous function [initSession]
+// the main function executes the asynchronous function [initSession]

 async function main() {